KMC 21098

 JPS60224

 Photo from July 2021.
-EBVs from 2021 lamb crop EPWWT data and includes the new Genomics run calculations (though this ram isn’t genotyped himself).
+EBVs from 2021 lamb crop EPWWT data and includes the new Genomics run calculations (though this ewe isn’t genotyped herself).
 NSIP is currently not reporting the USA HAIR index, until it can be updated with the new Genomics calculations.
-This ram is register-able and ready to go to a new home and start breeding today.
+This ewelamb is register-able, weaned, and ready to go to a new home today!
+She will be exposed to a ram starting 11/6/21.

 BWT WWT PWWT NLB NLW MBWT MWWT MAT$ HAIR